On some questions around Berest's conjecture: Introduction

 Y. Berest, cf. \cite{MZh}, proposed the following interesting conjecture:

 {\it If the Riemann surface corresponding to the equation $f=0$ has genus $g=1$ then the orbit space is infinite, and if $g>1$ then there are only finite number of orbits.}

 This conjecture was first studied in the work \cite{MZh}, where its connection with the well known open conjecture of Dixmier was announced.
 Recall that the Dixmier conjecture (formulated in his seminal work \cite{Dixmier}) claims that any non-zero endomorphism of $A_{1}$ is actually an automorphism.
+Analogous conjectures exist for any Weyl algebras and are stably equivalent to the Jacobian conjectures, cf. \cite{Ts1}, \cite{Ts2}, \cite{BK}, and are still open in any dimension.
 Although the results of the work \cite{MZh} showed that the Berest conjecture is not true as it was stated, it is still interesting, as it is not clear whether there exist examples of Riemann surfaces (or algebraic curves defined by one equation, see the discussion below) with finite number of orbits.

 The aim of this paper is to clarify the connection of the last question with the Dixmier conjecture.
 First, we can formulate a more general question.

 Let $K$ be a field of characteristic zero.
 From now on we will denote by $A_1$ the first Weyl algebra over $K$: $A_1= K [x][\partial ]$\footnote{Although elements in $A_{1}$ can be written in many kinds of forms, we'll write them in the form $P=\sum a_{ij}x^{i}\partial^{j}$.